azimut/rocketman/README.md

 ## Status

 "Works for me".
-All the code I wrote is here and I use it once.
+All the code I wrote is here and tested on a vacuum.
 But the port is not complete.

 Pending support for [emoon/rocket](https://github.com/emoon/rocket).